UPES Dehradun BA Admissions 2026

 Physics needs a balance of concept clarity + numerical practice.
 Just reading theory won’t help unless you apply formulas to questions.

-Learn concepts from NCERT and your class notes
+Learn concepts from the NCERT and your class notes

 Practise formula-based numericals every day